dotlang/language/doc/Enhancements.md

 N - Stack/heap allocation?

 N - adding some prefix to fn names as a grouping mechanism.

-\* - how can we mock a method? in a general way. so it won't be limited to testing. we can easily define a lambda to mock a method. but how to attach it to that method? there is no manager, parent to accept this lambda.
-proposal: built-in method: `mock('myMethod', <<lambda>>);` to do mocking in the life-time of the current function.

 N - Like oop where we should rely on interface not implementation, we should extend from types with no fields. and rename extens to implements.
 But if everything is transparent and auto-binding, we cannot ban this.